 As herbivores develop a tolerance for existing compounds, plants evolve new ones, in an evolutionary arms race.
 As a result, terpenes are the “largest class of compounds produced in plants, and often the largest class of specialized compounds that each plant species produces.”

 There are hundreds of terpenes in cannabis.
 Some may profoundly improve certain therapeutic effects or alter the experience, while others may have very little effect.
 It will be a long time until scientists have completely studied these terpenes, and even longer until we know exactly how they all interact with each other.
 However, as a user, being aware of terpenes can help you choose more effective and enjoyable products, whether you use cannabis medicinally, recreationally or both.

-Similarly, even if two strains have the same amount of THC and CBD, they may have very different effects on the consumer, based on the entourage effect.
+Similarly, even if two strains have the same amount of THC, they may have very different effects on the consumer, based on the entourage effect.
 Listen to your body as you try different cannabis products.
 Over time, you’ll find the strains, extracts, tinctures or other products that have the right balance of terpenes, cannabinoids, flavonoids and other organic molecules for you.